LispCookbook/cl-cookbook/process.md

 can have three targets — :compile-toplevel, :load-toplevel, and :execute.

 The `#.` symbol is what is called a “Reader macro”.
-(I will be posting a whole post (or maybe a series of posts!) on reader macros in the future).
 A reader (or read) macro is called so because it has special meaning to the Common Lisp Reader, which is the component that is responsible for reading in Common Lisp expressions and making sense out of them.
 This specific reader macro ensures that the binding of `*standard-output*` is done at read time.

 Binding the value at read-time ensures that the original value of `*standard-output*` is maintained when the thread is run, and the output